-The Transmission System Operator Yugorosgaz-Transport LLC was legally unbundled from Yugorosgaz JSC which is the owner of it.
+The Transmission System Operator Yugorosgaz-Transport LLC was legally unbundled from the vertically integrated company Yugorosgaz JSC which is the owner of it.
 On September 2013, Yugorosgaz-Transport LLC obtained licence for natural gas transmission and transmission system operation.
-Legal and functional unbundling was performed prior to Law adoption and the certification of this operator and licencing was performed in line with the Law.
+By the adoption of the Law in the end of 2014, conditions were created for the execution of certification procedure upon the request of this operator in line with the Law.

-Acting within the legal timeframe for certification, in August 2016, Yugorosgaz-Transport LLC submitted an application for certification according to the Independent System Operator (ISO model) model to the Agency.
+Acting within the timeframe for certification prescribed by the Law, in August 2016, Yugorosgaz-Transport LLC submitted an application for certification according to the Independent System Operator (ISO model) model to the Agency.
 Bearing in mind the ownership structure of this company and its mother company, this application was also treated as an application for the certification of a transmission system operator related to third countries.

-By adopting a decision in December 2016, the Agency certified Yugorosgaz - Transport LLC Niš as an independent system operator but under the condition that wihtin a year the company should harmonise its organisation and operation in a way providing for the compliance with conditions related to the independence of the system operation in line with the given model.
+By adopting a decision in December 2016, the Agency certified Yugorosgaz - Transport LLC Niš as an independent system operator but under the condition that within a year the company should harmonise its organisation and operation in a way providing for the compliance with prescribed conditions related to the independence of the system operation in line with the given model.
 Otherwise, the certificate will be withdrawn.
 The harmonisation implies the harmonisation of ratified international treaties concluded with the Russian Federation and the EU, i.e. the countries of the Southeastern Europe which should be done beforehand.
-In addition, the system operator is instructed to submit the ten-year transmission system development plan, the programme for non-discriminatory treatment and an act signedwith the transmission system ownerwhich provides for the guarantees which will enable financing of the transmission system development within the same deadline.
+In addition, the system operator is instructed to submit the ten-year transmission system development plan, the programme for non-discriminatory treatment and an act signed with the transmission system owner which provides for the guarantees which will enable financing of the transmission system development within the same deadline.

-The final certification decision was adopted following a procedure prescribed by the law, with the participation of a competent body which issues its opinion on this in line with the obligations arising from ratified international treaties.
-Namely, by the Decision of the Agency Council of June 2017, Yugorosgaz-Transport LLC was certified as an Independent System Operator with an obligation to harmonise its organization and operation in a manner providing for the compliance with conditions related to independence.
+The final certification decision was adopted following a procedure prescribed by the Law, with the participation of a competent body which is authorised to issue their opinion on the decision of the Agency on certification in line with the obligations arising from ratified international treaties.
+By this final Decision of the Agency Council of June 2017, Yugorosgaz-Transport LLC was certified as an Independent System Operator with an obligation to harmonise its organization and operation in a manner providing for the compliance with conditions related to independence.
 They were also obliged to submit the compliance programme and evidence on natural gas procurement meant for recovery of losses within the transmission system.
 The deadline for the compliance with the conditions was one year.
 Otherwise, the certificate would be withdrawn.
 From all the above given, the first condition is beyond the jurisdiction of the Agency and its compliance depends exclusively from competent state authorities.

-In line with the Decision of the Agency Council, since 13/07/2019, Yugorosgaz-Transport LLC was awarded with an additional one-year period for the compliance with the certification conditions according to the Independent System Operator model with an obligation to inform the Agency once in two months on the activities taken to that end.
-Since Yugorosgaz-

-Transport LLC did not submit all the evidence on the compliance with the conditions set in the Final Certification Decision to the Agency after the prescribed deadline, on July 15, 2019, the Agency Council adopted a decision on the withdrawal of the certificate issued by the final certification decision of June 2017 to Yugorosgaz-Transport LLC.
+In line with the Decision adopted by the Agency Council of 13/07/2019, Yugorosgaz-Transport LLC was awarded with an additional one-year period for the compliance with the certification conditions according to the Independent System Operator model with an obligation to inform the Agency once in two months on the activities taken to that end.
+Since Yugorosgaz-Transport LLC did not submit all the evidence on the compliance with the conditions set in the Final Certification Decision to the Agency after the prescribed deadline, on July 15, 2019, the Agency Council adopted a decision on the withdrawal of the certificate issued by the Final Certification Decision of June 2017 to Yugorosgaz-Transport LLC.